Serbian historiography: Post communist Serbian historiography

 Works from Serbian historians and ethnographers that were academically obsolete and politically biased aiming to justify Serb expansionism were republished a century later with some works going for a second edition in the 1990s.
 These works were praised by Serb historians because they viewed them as almost being primary sources due to their archaic style and closeness to the described events and hence promoted their republishing during the 1990s.
 Whereas the works and ideas of these 19th and early 20th century nationalistically oriented Serbian historians were expanded upon by writers on the Serbian literary scene during the 1990s.
 When the wars broke out during the 1990s, most Serbian historians focused on suffering that Serbs had undergone in previous conflicts to emphasize past Serbian victimisation, ethnic cleansing of Serbs and sexual assaults against Serbian women.
-Serbian historians defended the actions of the regime during the dissolution of Yugoslavia.
+Some Serbian historians defended the actions of the regime during the dissolution of Yugoslavia.

+Medievalists achieved the greatest progress in the fields of social and cultural history, the history of everyday life, mentalities, law, and economy.
+The peak of this work is represented by the Lexicon of the Serbian Middle Ages (1999) by Sima Ćirković and Rade Mihaljčić, produced with the collaboration of 86 authors from different disciplines.
+In this period, the history of daily life was once again addressed.
+Historians examined the church, institutions, and parts of the social elite, while minority histories—except for the German and Jewish—were largely neglected.
+Serbian historians at this time maintained their closest contacts with institutions in German-speaking countries and with the School for Slavonic and East European Studies in London.
+Biographies of Serbian historians, historiographers, the history of scholarly societies and professional associations of historians, were covered in more than 700 pages of the extensive Encyclopedia of Serbian Historiography (1997), edited by academics Sima Ćirković and Rade Mihaljčić.